FBS Awarded For Best Islamic Forex Account

-LAGOS, NIGERIA, October 12, 2023 /EINPresswire / -- FBS , a leading global broker, received the Best Islamic Forex Account award from the Forex Expo Dubai.
+(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 12 October 2023 - FBS, a leading global broker, received the Best Islamic Forex Account award from the Forex Expo Dubai.
 Excellence in this nomination recognizes FBS's commitment to improving people's access to financial markets and inclusion in trading.

 "The number of users who use Islamic trading conditions has more than tripled since the beginning of 2023.
 Thus, FBS is especially honored to receive the Best Islamic Forex Account award.
 It is a testament to our success in delivering tailored trading tools that cater to the needs of traders of different backgrounds.
 Offering swap-free, FBS contributes to the growing demand for faith-compliant forex trading options," said Ala Mohammed, Manager of Partnership in Arabic Region, FBS.